 - Review recent software or system updates.

-- Forget and reconnect to the Wi-Fi network.
+- Forget the Wi-Fi network and reconnect.

 - Reset network configuration if needed.